Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Luana M. from San Diego, CA

 I like to note all the restaurants in my area that have "Kids Eat Free" nights and capitalize on those.
 I also arrange play dates around the summertime "Free Summertime Movies" at our local theatres.
-Everyone you take will get in free, then they usually have a small "Child's Treat" tray for $3 that comes complete with popcorn, small candy and drink.

 Here are some frugal entertainment tips for the whole family.